 But how do these patches work?
-This article explores the mechanisms and potential benefits of transdermal patches, including their effectiveness in delivering active molecules like CBD and other functional ingredients like vitamins.
-We will also look at the scientific evidence that supports the use of transdermal patches and their potential to be used in the future.
+This article explores the mechanisms and potential benefits of patches, including their effectiveness in delivering active molecules like CBD and other functional wellness ingredients.
+We will also look at the scientific evidence that supports the use of patches and their potential to be used in the future.

 By the end of this article, you should have a better understanding of the potential benefits of transdermal patches and their effectiveness.